Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 julia> include("aie_iir_1b.jl")
 ```

-This will plot the filter characteristics and generate three coefficient files (C[1~3]a.h), as there are 6 poles in the filter.
+This plots the filter characteristics and generates three coefficient files (C[1~3]a.h), as there are six poles in the filter.

 ![Fig. 1](./images/filt10.PNG "6<sup>th</sup> order elliptical LPF, BW=10MHz")

-The kernel code will remain the same, but the ADF graph and testbench must be slightly modified to accommodate the additional sections.
+The kernel code remains the same, but the ADF graph and testbench must be slightly modified to accommodate the additional sections.

 Move the generated `*.dat` files into the `data` directory and the generated `*.h` files (coefficient files) into the `src` directory.

 ## Adaptive Dataflow (ADF) Graph

-The modified ADF graph may look something like this:
+The modified ADF graph looks like this:

 `graph.hpp`